dan1elt0m/dunky/README.md

 After attaching, just start writing your queries and enjoy the power of DuckDB with Unity Catalog integration!

+ps.
+Dunky might also work with gcp and azure, but have not tested this. depends on whether unity and duckdb uc_catalog support it.
+I've seen some people confirming that unity catalog and duckdb can work with Azure and gcp.

 ### Example docker
 In the `docker` folder, you can find an example of how to run JupyterLab with Dunky and Unity Catalog in Docker containers.
 To run the example, execute: